kubernetes-sigs/kueue/site/content/en/docs/tasks/_index.md

 - Setup [Sequential Admission with Ready Pods](/docs/tasks/setup_sequential_admission).
 - As a batch administrator, you can learn how to [monitor pending workloads](/docs/tasks/monitor_pending_workloads).
+- As a batch administrator, you can learn how to [run a Kueue managed Jobs with a custom WorkloadPriority](/docs/tasks/run_job_with_workload_priority).

 ### Batch user